jshin83/pi_h2o/README.md

 The purpose of this project is to program a Rasberry Pi to water plants.
 This program is hooked up to Amazon AWS.

 ## Summary
+This repo holds python scripts for the hardware.
+Our backend (API) repo is at [link]().
+Our frontend / console repo is at [link]().

 ## Notes
+We used Raspberry Pi 3, yes / no water detecting sensors, AWS, with standalone front- and back-end.

 ## Versions:
 > Version 1.0.0  07/26/19